Observation-driven correction of numerical weather prediction for marine winds: Methods: ORCA

 In practice, Multi-Head Self-Attention (MHSA) \citep{vaswani2017attention} is applied to this sequence to capture interactions between all pairs across multiple representation subspaces:

 where each $head_i = Attention(\mathbf{X}\mathbf{W}^Q_i, \mathbf{X}\mathbf{W}^K_i, \mathbf{X}\mathbf{W}^V_i)$ and $\|$ denotes concatenation.

-In this architecture, self-attention allows the model to learn which historical observation-GFS forecast pairs are most relevant for correcting the GFS forecast at the target points, enabling flexible weighting of past data in generating the corrected prediction.
+Through the attention scores, the model learns which historical observation-GFS forecast pairs are most relevant for correcting the GFS forecast at the target points, enabling flexible weighting of past data in generating the corrected prediction.